Gokul-Balajiram/A-road-lane-monitoring-system-using-computer-vision/README.md

 ### Summary of the Research:
 The paper discusses a computer vision-based approach to monitor road lanes effectively, improving traffic management and safety.

- Published Research Paper on Google Scholar: Title of Paper
+ Published Research Paper on Google Scholar:

 📄 [Published Research Paper on Google Scholar]( https://ieeexplore.ieee.org/abstract/document/10763334/)